Fatou–Lebesgue theorem: Statement of the theorem

 Here the limit inferior and the limit superior of the fn are taken pointwise.
 The integral of the absolute value of these limiting functions is bounded above by the integral of g.

 Since the middle inequality (for sequences of real numbers) is always true, the directions of the other inequalities are easy to remember.

 Proof

 All fn as well as the limit inferior and the limit superior of the fn are measurable and dominated in absolute value by g, hence integrable.

-The first inequality follows by applying Fatou's lemma to the non-negative functions fn + g and using the linearity of the Lebesgue integral.
-The last inequality is the reverse Fatou lemma.